W F Southall Trust

 • Private schools

-• Medical charities or counseling services
+• Medical charities or counselling services

 • Animal welfare